Standing on the Shoulders of Giants: Reprogramming Visual-Language Model for General Deepfake Detection: Methodology

 \subsection{Input Transformation}

-In designing the placement of visual prompts, we adopt a similar scheme to \cite{ExploringVisualPrompts2022bahng,AutoVPAutomatedVisual2024tsao}, wherein visual prompts are placed around images for input transformations.
-Although the input image size is determined by the source model, when fine-tuning to a downstream dataset from a source model, there is design freedom to resize the target images and use the remaining space for visual prompts. {Figure \ref{fig:dfvp} demonstrates the details of Input Transformation.} Given an original image $\mathbf{X}$, the input transformation aims to merge the universal perturbation $\boldsymbol{\delta}$ to $\mathbf{X}$.
-Mathematically, we describe the process of input transformations as
+RepDFD refines the visual features from the pre-trained CLIP model for deepfake detection tasks by introducing learnable visual prompts containing perturbations that improve the visual encoder's features.
+A similar scheme like VP \cite{ExploringVisualPrompts2022bahng} and AutoVP \cite{AutoVPAutomatedVisual2024tsao} is adopted to initialize the visual prompt, placing it around images for input transformations.
+Input images are first resized smaller and subsequently incorporated with the visual prompts, aiming to match the input size of the pre-trained image encoder $E_I$.
+Fig. \ref{fig:dfvp} demonstrates the details of Input Transformation.
+Given an original image $\mathbf{X}$, the input transformation aims to merge the universal visual prompt $\boldsymbol{\delta}$ to $\mathbf{X}$.
+Formally, the process of input transformations can be described as